gdessouky/hackdac_2018_beta/README.md

 | 31 |GPIO is able to read/write to instruction and data cache.                                          |

-For more information on the bugs, please see doc/Bug_info.xlsx.
+For more information on the bugs and their locations, please see doc/Bug_info.xlsx.

 ## Getting Started
 To install the SoC, please follow the steps listed in the PULPissimo readme (https://github.com/pulp-platform/pulpissimo/blob/master/README.md).